MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

       - Use the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to control pod functions, such as root privileges, and disallow pods which don't conform to policy.
       - Policy assignments should be enforced at a subscription scope or higher to drive consistency across development teams.

-- Misc
+- Stay current
-  - Resources within the [node resource group](/azure/aks/faq#why-are-two-resource-groups-created-with-aks) ('MC_') should not be modified directly, only via the AKS API.
   - Subscribe to the public [AKS Roadmap and Release Notes](https://github.com/azure/aks) on GitHub to stay up-to-date on upcoming changes, improvements, and most importantly Kubernetes version releases or the deprecation of old releases.
   - Consider and apply the guidance provided within the [AKS checklist](https://www.the-aks-checklist.com/) to ensure alignment with Well-Architected best practice guidance.

-- Utilize [Azure Monitor and Application Insights](/azure/azure-monitor/insights/container-insights-overview) to centrally collect metrics, logs, and diagnostics from AKS resources for troubleshooting purposes.
-  - Enable and review [Kubernetes master node logs](/azure/aks/view-master-logs).
-  - Configure the [scraping of Prometheus metrics](/azure/azure-monitor/insights/container-insights-prometheus-integration) with Azure Monitor for containers.

   - Regularly upgrade to a supported version of Kubernetes.
     - Establish a governance process to check and upgrade as needed to not fall out of support.
     - Leverage the AKS Cluster auto-upgrade with Planned Maintenance.
     - Regularly process node image updates to remain current with new AKS images.

+- Utilize a solution like [Azure Monitor and Application Insights](/azure/azure-monitor/insights/container-insights-overview) to centrally collect metrics, logs, and diagnostics from AKS resources for troubleshooting purposes.
+  - Enable and review [Kubernetes master node logs](/azure/aks/view-master-logs).
+  - Configure the [scraping of Prometheus metrics](/azure/azure-monitor/insights/container-insights-prometheus-integration) with Azure Monitor for containers.

+- Container Images
-- Store container images within [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
+  - Store container images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
   - Enable [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all leveraged AKS regions.
   - Enable [Azure Defender for container registries](/azure/security-center/defender-for-container-registries-introduction) to provide vulnerability scanning for container images.
-  - Authenticate using Azure AD to access Azure Container Registry.
+  - Use Azure AD to access Azure Container Registry.

   > [!NOTE]
   >